rofirrim/libadwaitamm/README.md

 contributors' free time and as such it does not come with any sort of guaranteed support of any kind.
 This development is made available in the hope it can be useful to the community.

+As this is an unofficial effort, feel free to fork and extend the work if this is valuable for you.